WokLibCodeClub/Hangman/step01-list_of_pictures/STEP1.md

 ## Check your handiwork

 Once you've finished making your list you should check that your sequence of pictures looks all right and the pictures are in the right order.
-At the end of the starter code there is a line of code
+At the end of the starter project, in the MAIN CODE section, there is a line of code
 ```
 print(pictures[0])
 ```